My Name Is Earl

-My Name Is Earl is an American television sitcom created by Greg Garcia that aired on the NBC television network from September 20, 2005, to May 14, 2009, in the United States.
-It was produced by 20th Century Fox Television and starred Jason Lee as Earl Hickey, the title character.
+My Name Is Earl is an American television sitcom created by Greg Garcia for NBC.
+It aired for four seasons from September 20, 2005, to May 14, 2009, with a total of 96 episodes.
+It was produced by Amigos de Garcia Productions in association with 20th Century Fox Television, and starred Jason Lee as the title character, Earl Hickey, a small-time thief with a messed-up life.
 The series also starred Ethan Suplee, Jaime Pressly, Nadine Velazquez, and Eddie Steeples.